Junior School FAQs

 All children have weekly Mandarin lessons.
 In Years 3 and 4, we study Mandarin for 90 minutes a week building to two hours in Years 5 and 6.

 We encourage all students who speak a language other than English at home to continue to develop their skills in their 'mother-tongue'.
-We support this through a mother-tongue programme for the Junior School; this involves facilitating tuition for native speakers of French, Spanish, Urdu, Hindi and Japanese.
+We support this through a mother-tongue programme for the Junior School; this involves facilitating tuition for native speakers of French, Spanish, Urdu, Mandarin, Hindi and Japanese.

 We believe that learning occurs both inside and outside the classroom.
 In the Junior School, pupils experience day trips, residential visits and acts of social service.

-Our outdoor education trips include:
+Residential trips include:

 - Year 3 - Zoo Sleepover (1 night)